KristinaSig/MLinPractice/Documentation.md

 ### Interpretation

 It is to be expected that a majority classifier will do exceptionally well with such an unbalanced dataset as ours.
 Exactly for that reason, it is wise to also consider metrics that can help us determine the reliability and validity of the measures, such as Cohen’s Kappa and the F1 score.
 Clearly, predicting one class perfectly while completely disregarding the existence of another is not the goal of a reliable classifier.
 While a random classifier offers some form of balance for the less represented class, if we run it multiple times on different data splits, we can easily see that the behavior is very unpredictable and the scores mostly low.
-It could certainly happen, that a random classifier gets many instances correct by chance, but since the class distribution does not correspond to reality, the scores will never get over a certain threshold, no matter how many times we try or even if we multiply the sample to obtain more training data.
+It could certainly happen that a random classifier gets many instances correct by chance, but since the class distribution does not correspond to reality, the scores will never get over a certain threshold no matter how many times we try or even if we multiply the sample to obtain more training data.
 The frequency distribution can therefore be understood as a middle ground between the majority and the randomness factors.
 In theory, it is possible to achieve a perfect score, this is however extremely unlikely.
 Instead, we see that it can prove to be even less reliable than would be expected by chance, as indicated by the negative Cohen’s Kappa for the validation set.

 Overall, we can conclude that although the imbalance in the data set may provide some protection against getting good results purely with randomness, we need to keep the imbalance in mind and focus on evening out the representations by other means.
-We didn’t have the resources to create more positive examples and decided against cutting down the underrepresented class, since our dataset is not overly big.
+We didn’t have the resources to create more positive examples and decided against cutting down the underrepresented clas because our dataset is not overly big.
 Instead, we tried a number of parameter combinations with our classifiers, which also target to tackle the class imbalances.

 ## Preprocessing

 ### Design Decisions

 As with just about any natural language data, the raw input tells the model relatively very little.
-For our purposes and the features that we decided to implement, we first needed to rid the text of the irrelevant features, such as hashtags attached to the tweets, mentions, url links and other typically non-linguistic features.
-Additionally, we plugged the cleaned tweets into the pre-trained sentiment analyzing tool form the nltk library - [VADER](https://www.nltk.org/_modules/nltk/sentiment/vader.html "Source Code of the VADER tool") (Valence Aware Dictionary for Sentiment Reasoning), in order to gain insights into the polarity and emotional intensity of the tweets.
+For our purposes we decided to implement, we first needed to rid the text of the irrelevant features, such as hashtags attached to the tweets, mentions, url links and other typically non-linguistic features.
+These were already extracted into their corresponding columns in the original dataset, so they do not have an added value for us within the raw tweets.
+We also plugged the cleaned tweets into the pre-trained sentiment analyzing tool form the nltk library - [VADER](https://www.nltk.org/_modules/nltk/sentiment/vader.html "Source Code of the VADER tool") (Valence Aware Dictionary for Sentiment Reasoning), in order to gain insights into the polarity and emotional intensity of the tweets.
 The algorithm returns a dictionary of four values – negative, neutral, positive and compound, with the first three representing ratios of proportions of the corresponding sentiment, thus summing to 1 (the closer to 1, the more dominant is the given sentiment) and the latter provides a normalized weighted score ranging from -1 to 1 (the closer to 1, the more positive the sentiment), representing a balanced value calculated from the other three components.

 ### Results